Economy of the Ming dynasty: Early period

-The first Ming emperor, Hongwu Emperor, aimed to create a Confucian-based economy that prioritized agriculture as the main source of wealth.
+The Hongwu Emperor aimed to create a Confucian-based economy that prioritized agriculture as the main source of wealth.
 He envisioned a society where peasants lived in self-sufficient communities and had minimal interaction with the government, aside from paying taxes.
 To achieve this, the Emperor implemented various measures to support the peasants.
 The late Ming official Zhang Tao reflected on the early Ming period with assurance in the Emperor's accomplishments:

 Every family was self-sufficient, with a house to live in, land to cultivate, hill from which to cut firewoods, and gardens in which to grow vegetables.
 Taxes were collected without harassment and bandits did not appear.
 Marriages were arranged at the proper times and the villages were secure.
 Women spun and wove and men tended the crops.
 Servants were obedient and hardworking, neighbors cordial and friendly.